jessicablank/eat-da-burger/README.md

 # Project Story
 ## MVP
-This project started as a coding bootcamp assignment for a restaurant application.
-The minimum requirements were:
+This project started as a coding boot camp assignment for a restaurant application.
+Minimum requirements:
 - User inputs the name of the burger they would like to eat.
 - All inputted burgers are stored in a mySQL database.
 - When a user submits a burger's name, the burger will be displayed on the left side of the page waiting to be devoured.
 - Each waiting burger will have a `devour it!` button.
 When the user clicks the button, the burger will move the right side of the page.

-The reason it's called "Coding Bootcamp" and not "Coding Fun Times" is because the course moves _fast_.
+The reason it's called "Coding Boot Camp" and not "Coding Fun Times" is because the course moves _fast_.
 We would learn a new concept and submit a homework assignment using those concepts a few days later.
 My homework submissions often just met the Minimum Viable Product (MVP) requirements.
 In this case, we had just _barely_ learned how to integrate a mySQL back-end with a Node Handlebars.js front-end.
 I received an "A" on the assignment, but the user interface was not appealing (see picture below).

-After bootcamp classes ended, I decided to take some time to go back to improve my favorite assignments.
+After boot camp classes ended, I decided to take some time to go back to improve my favorite assignments.
 This was my first refactoring project.

 Original Submission.
 Yawn.